 Are you a fan of eSports?
 You must be familiar with Nintendo, thanks to the company’s current online service with numerous games suitable for almost everyone.

 However, even if you grew up with offline gaming consoles, you must have a taste of Nintendo’s game selections as they are among the popular players in the field.
 So, the names Mario, Kirby or Yoshi in gaming aren’t strange to you.
-But, what else do you know about your favourite Nintendo characters or games?
+But, what else do you know about your favorite characters or games?

-Nintendo is among the oldest players in the video games industry.
+The company is among the oldest players in the video games industry.
 The company ventured into the industry in the 1970s.
 However, the Japanese company has been around for over 125 years and their first business involved manufacturing playing cards and toys.

 Princess Zelda was named after Zelda Fitzgerald

 Basically, the enchanted forests in Hyrule mimic the rural village in Kyoto where Shigeru Miyamoto, the creator of the game, grew up interacting with the surrounding woodlands.
-Also, the game’s creator modelled his home in the numerous dungeons found in the game.
+Also, the game’s creator modeled his home in the numerous dungeons found in the game.

-Another interesting fact to note about Zelda the game is that it was the opposite of Mario, another classic by Nintendo.
+Another interesting fact to note about Zelda the game is that it was the opposite of Mario, another classic.
 Now, the two games were released almost the same period.
 It is safe to say that the two games were designed simultaneously.

 Unfortunately, Shigeru Miyamoto is reported to have disclosed that he was disappointed by Zelda II.
 At an interview with Kotaku, a Japanese gaming site’s interviewers sought to find out if he made a poor game.
 He disclosed that The Adventure of Link didn’t match his projection.
 He felt that they could have done more in making the game more mysterious and challenging.
 The enemies in the game could have been bigger.